 (Bubo scandiaca)

-The Zoo is home to a snowy owl, a male named Tundra.
+The Zoo is home to two snowy owls, a male named Tundra and a female named Flurry.
 Tundra was hatched in July 2013 and came from the National Aviary in Pittsburgh, PA.
 In 2014, he was confiscated by the Pennsylvania Game Commission from a private citizen.
 Because he was imprinted on humans, he was deemed unable to be re-released.
+Flurry was born at the Akron Zoo in May 2023 and came to us in February 2024 on a breeding recommendation.Â

 Lemmings, mice, rabbits, rodents, waterfowl, other birds and fish.